 As Gardenista’s editor-in-chief can attest, a sump pump is the first line of defense against basement dampness and flooding.
 “After buying our house, we discovered that the basement flooded with every heavy rain,” says Michelle.
 “We kept having to rush downstairs and bail.
 Josh said it felt like he was in that scene in The Deer Hunter where the prisoners are kept in an underwater pen, waiting to be pulled up to play Russian roulette with their Viet Cong captors.”

 It took only a small electrical device to change their lives.
 “Now we have a sump pump that mysteriously runs year-round–even in dry California,” Michelle says.
 “From my desk I can hear the whoosh as it sends water into the drainage pipe under the driveway.
 It is a very comforting sound.”

-Above: A sump pump can protect the appliances and other gear in a basement laundry room (like this Pristine Laundry Room Remodel by Charles and Hudson) from moisture or unexpected flooding.
+Above: A sump pump can protect the appliances and other gear in a basement laundry room from moisture or unexpected flooding.